What Does a Fox Den Look Like?

-A fox den usually looks like an oval-shaped hole in the ground about 8–12 inches wide, often with loose dirt piled near the entrance.
-You may also notice multiple openings, worn paths, a musky odor, and signs of activity like tracks, scat, or prey remains around the area.
+A fox den is typically an oval hole 8–12 inches wide with loose dirt at the entrance.
+Other signs include multiple openings, worn paths, musky odor, tracks, scat, or prey remains.

 Foxes are highly adaptable animals, and it’s not unusual to find them living close to human homes, farms, and wooded areas.
 While they are often admired for their clever behavior, they can become a problem when they decide to den near people.